timb-machine-mirrors/pfuntner-toys/doc/drop.md

 ## Notes

 - If no files are specified, the command reads from stdin if it is redirected.
-Is is an error to not specify a filename and not redirect stdin.
+It is an error to not specify a filename and not redirect stdin.
 - This can be very useful when you wish to discard the header of output (see the `ls` example above).